jonathanbatty/impact/README.md

 ## Acknowledgements

-JB received funding from a Wellcome Trust 4ward North Clinical Research Training Fellowship (227498/Z/23/Z; R127002).

 This work was done while JB was a member of the [Survivorship and Multimorbidity Epidemiology Group](https://multimorbidity-research-leeds.github.io/) at the University of Leeds, led by Dr Marlous Hall.

+- JB received funding from a Wellcome Trust 4ward North Clinical Research Training Fellowship (227498/Z/23/Z; R127002).
+- MH was funded by the Wellcome Trust Sir Henry Wellcome Postdoctoral Fellowship scheme (206470/Z/17/Z).

 ## Suggested citation